Looking for epic hikes in Spain for your next adventure?

 You might meet wildlife while hiking in Spain.
 Make sure you don’t interfere in any way, don’t chase the animals to get a better photo, and definitely don’t feed them.

 This is important for two reasons, mainly because whatever you have in hand is surely not that animal’s natural diet.
-And secondly, you don’t want to make the wildlife used to ask people for food and maybe even venturing down to the towns for human food where they might get hit by cars on the road.
+And secondly, you don’t want to make the wildlife used to ask people for food and maybe even venture down to the towns for human food where they might get hit by cars on the road.

 Stick to the marked path